Cornell Lab of Ornithology: History

-Birder/businessman Lyman Stuart, donors, and landowners purchased or donated farmland in 1954, which was to be set aside for the sanctuary.
+Birder and businessman Lyman Stuart, donors, and landowners purchased or donated farmland in 1954, which was to be set aside for the sanctuary.
 Stuart helped finance the construction of the first Lab building in 1957.
 Lab founder Arthur Allen (along with colleagues Louis Agassiz Fuertes, James Gutsell, and Francis Harper) had dubbed the area “Sapsucker Woods” after discovering the first breeding pair of yellow-bellied sapsuckers ever reported in the Cayuga Lake Basin; this species of woodpecker is now common in the area and is part of the Cornell Lab's logo.

-Today, the Cornell Lab of Ornithology is housed in the Imogene Powers Johnson Center for Birds and Biodiversity, which opened in the summer of 2003.
+In addition to Allen, others who have been Director (now Louis Agassiz Fuertes Director) of the lab have included Peter Paul Kellogg, Olin Sewall Pettingill Jr. (1960–1973), Charles Walcott (1981–1995), John W. Fitzpatrick (1995–2021), and Ian Owens (2021–).